 Dorothy B. Goldsmith, Rutherford, NJ.
 One library postcard, dated 1906, in Marjorie Warmkessel's collection, addressed to Ms. Goldsmith, carries the message, "Another for your collection!"

 Miss Jessie Gregg, Brattleboro, VT.
 A library postcard to her, dated 1916, in Marjorie Warmkessel's collection has a message, "I hope that this may prove to be a new one for your library collection."

 Elizabeth Hayward, Ridgewood, NJ.
 Elizabeth, now deceased, began her collection in the 1950s although she was inspired by June Richardson Donnelly (q.v.) while a library school student at Simmons College in the 1930s.
 Her collection is now part of the Stevens Collection.

 Judith Holliday, former Cornell University Fine Arts Librarian, compiled at collection of 350 library postcards.
-Her collection is now part of the collection of Christian Schaller of J. Stewart Roberts Associates, and is described more fully at the J. Steward Roberts Associates website.
+Her collection has been absorbed into the Johnson Roberts Associates - Architects collection, and is described more fully described on their website.